git-subtree(1) - man - phpman

 submodules, subtrees do not need any special constructions (like .gitmodules files or

-do anything special or to understand how subtrees work.
-A subtree is just a subdirectory
+anything special or to understand how subtrees work.
+A subtree is just a subdirectory that

-that can be committed to, branched, and merged along with your project in any way you
+can be committed to, branched, and merged along with your project in any way you want.

-difference is that, besides merging the other project as a subdirectory, you can also
+is that, besides merging the other project as a subdirectory, you can also extract the entire

 For example, if a library you made for one application ends up being useful elsewhere, you